Advertisement

 “But, darker skin tends to have more of a pigment called melanin to protect from the sun’s harmful rays,” says dermatologist Angela Kyei, MD.
 “That doesn’t mean people with dark skin can’t get skin cancer.
 They can and they do – just not at as high rates as fair-skinned people.”

-People with darker skin also tend to get skin cancer in different locations than people with fair skin.
+People with darker skin also tend to get skin cancer in different locations than those with fair skin.
 “For example, in African Americans and Asians, we see it more often on their nails, hands and feet,” Dr. Kyei says.
 “Caucasians tend to get it more in sun-exposed areas.”

-For the most part, skin cancer is treated the same way in dark-skinned people as it is in those with lighter skin.
+For the most part, skin cancer is treated the same way whether your skin is darker or lighter.
+It often begins with surgery to remove the cancer.

-It begins with surgery to remove the cancer.
-However, taking additional precautions can reduce scarring in people with darker skin, as they tend to suffer from thick scars, known as keloids.
+However, taking additional precautions can reduce scarring in people with darker skin, as they tend to suffer from thick scars known as keloids.

 Advertisement